Northern Illinois Huskies football: Dave Doeren era (2011–2012)

 On December 13, 2010, Dave Doeren was named the new head coach.
 The Huskies went 11–3 in his first season and they won their first MAC Championship since 1983 in a 23–20 comeback win against Ohio, while also defeating the Arkansas State Red Wolves in a come-from-behind game in the 2012 GoDaddy.com Bowl.

-Inclusive of the 2012 season, NIU has won 10 conference and three division titles, appeared in 13 Division I-A and College Division bowl games (winning five), has accumulated 535 wins, and has an all-time winning percentage of .533.
+Inclusive of the 2012 season, NIU had won 10 conference and three division titles, appeared in 13 Division I-A and College Division bowl games (winning five), had accumulated 535 wins, and has an all-time winning percentage of .533.

 2012 ended up being another memorable season in DeKalb, with the emergence of quarterback Jordan Lynch.
 Lynch was replacing Huskie QB Chandler Harnish, the decorated NIU starting QB for the previous three years.
 There was hope that Lynch would be a good quarterback, but no one could have predicted what Lynch ended up doing in the 2012 campaign.
 Lynch ended the season passing for 2962 yards, 24 touchdowns with five interceptions.
 He also ran for 1751 yards and 19 rushing touchdowns.
 The 1751 rushing yards were the most ever by a quarterback in the FBS at the time, surpassing a record set in 2011 by Denard Robinson of the University of Michigan.
 Lynch's marquee game was on November 14 against Toledo, where Lynch threw for 407 yards and three touchdowns, while rushing for another 162 yards.
-Lynch lead the Huskies to an 11–1 record, a No. 21 ranking in the BCS poll and their third consecutive MAC West Divisional Championship.
+Lynch led the Huskies to an 11–1 record, a No. 21 ranking in the BCS poll and their third consecutive MAC West Divisional Championship.
 In the MAC Championship Game, NIU defeated No. 17 Kent State Golden Flashes 44–37 score in double overtime.
 Lynch scored the game-winning touchdown in overtime.
 The win eventually propelled the team to No. 15 in the BCS Standings, granting them their first-ever appearance in a BCS bowl game, the 2013 Orange Bowl against Florida State.

 The day after the MAC Championship game, Doeren was hired as the new head coach for North Carolina State University.
 Rod Carey took over and coached the Huskies in the Orange Bowl, but NIU eventually lost 31–10 to the Seminoles.
 The Orange Bowl was the first of Carey's six bowl losses: Orange Bowl (2013), Poinsettia Bowl (2013 & 2015), the Boca Raton Bowl (2014 & 2018), and the Quick Lane Bowl (2017).

+On September 28, 2024, Doeren coached against NIU for the first time in his career.
+NC State won the tight matchup, with a 17–24 win.